mehdizebhi/twitch-telegram-bot/README.md

-# 🎮 Twinify (Twitch Telegram Bot)
+# 🎮 Twinify (Twitch & Kick Telegram Bot)

-A Telegram bot for sending live stream notifications from Twitch
-Built with **Java 21**, **Spring Boot**, and **SQLite**
+A Telegram bot for sending live stream notifications from Twitch and Kick Built with **Java 21**, **Spring Boot**, and **SQLite**

 ## ✨ About the Project